Highway licensing - shop displays, tables and chairs and advertising boards

 The Highway Enforcement Team only has jurisdiction over the public highway.
 It has no authority over the very many patches of private or council property that adjoin the highway.
 It has no say in advertising or billboards on private land.

-For control purposes, we only enforce the licencing of items on the highway inside the licensing zones.
+For control purposes, we only enforce the licensing of items on the highway inside the licensing zones.
 These zones are the busiest areas of the city and include most of the major shopping areas.
-Examples are but limited too:
+The zones include:

 - The Lanes